Saysutshun (Newcastle Island Marine) Park

-Saysutshun (Newcastle Island Marine) Provincial Park, formally known as Newcastle Island Marine Provincial Park, is a provincial park located on a small island off the coast of Nanaimo, British Columbia, Canada.
+Saysutshun (Newcastle Island Marine) Provincial Park, formally known as Newcastle Island Marine Provincial Park, is a provincial park located on Newcastle Island, a small island off the coast of Nanaimo, British Columbia, Canada.

 History

-For thousands of years Saysutshun Island was used by the Coast Salish as a seasonal fishing site.
-The First Nations used temporary housing there, and annually left the island at the end of the season.
+For thousands of years, Saysutshun Island was used by the Coast Salish peoples as a seasonal fishing site.

-European explorers, including Spanish and British men from Hudson's Bay Company, initially assumed the island was uninhabited.
-They also harvested the abundant fish, establishing a herring industry for processing and export of the fish.
-Several herring salteries and fisheries were built on the North-western coast of the island.
+European explorers, including members of the Hudson's Bay Company (HBC), initially assumed the island was uninhabited.
+Owing to the abundant fish population, they established a herring industry in the region, constructing salteries and fisheries on the northwestern coast of the island.

-Ki’et’sa’kun (a Snuneymuxw man), told the English about coal on the island.
-They named him Coal Tyee.
-Coal mining became the primary industry in Nanaimo in the late-nineteenth century.
+Ki’et’sa’kun, a Snuneymuxw man, told the English about coal on the island and they gave him the nickname "Coal Tyee" as a result.
+Coal mining became the primary industry in Nanaimo in the late nineteenth century.
 The HBC, aware of the importance of coal, named this island for Newcastle upon Tyne, an English area of coal production.

-During the mining for coal, the island's sandstone was found to be of exceptional quality and was soon quarried for other uses: construction of buildings in cities across Canada, and also other countries.
+While mining for coal, the island's sandstone was found to be of exceptional quality and was soon quarried for other uses: construction of buildings in cities across Canada and other countries.
 Many different companies competed for leases of land for access to cut the Newcastle Island stone.

 The timber industry also sought this stone to use as pulp-stones, to grind tree fibres into pulp for paper-making.
 While industrial uses predominated for years, the Canadian Pacific Railway envisioned the island as a tourist and resort destination.
 After a decrease in popularity with competition from other sites and a decline in train passenger travel, the railroad sold the island to the city of Nanaimo.
 They eventually sold it to the BC Government, who adapted it as a marine park.